-8. CONCLUSION
+8 CONCLUSION

 In this paper, we develop a new clock synchronization approach called FLIGHT, which leverages the fact that the light intensity from fluorescent lamps varies with a stable period.
 FLIGHT does not require any extra hardware and radio operations.
 By sampling light sensor or camera, FLIGHT can intelligently extract periods for the clock calibration and retain a common notion of time in the system.
 We give in-depth analysis on various practical issues to ensure the calibration accuracy.
-We implement FLIGHT in TelosB motes and conduct experiments using a 12-node test-bed under both static and mobile settings.
-During one week measurements, Over one-week measurement results show that FLIGHT can achieve a tightly synchronized time with low energy consumption.
+We implement FLIGHT in TelosB motes and evaluate its performance using a 12-node test-bed under both static and mobile settings.
+We further leverage the observation from FLIGHT for context recognition, which utilizes the periodical pattern and the intensity of fluorescent lighting to distinguish the indoor and outdoor environments.